quazardous/SolarRouterRMS/README.md

 # SolarRouterRMS
 version: v0.5 (from v8.06)

+## Work In Progress
+DO NOT USE IN PRODUCTION

 ## Description
 SolarRouterRMS is a project that aims to create a solar-powered router monitoring system.
 It utilizes Arduino and other components to measure and monitor various parameters of the router, such as power consumption, temperature, and network status.